Hooli-Strike-Team/Group1_Project/README.md

 Vision statement: what would you tell potential customers?

-    Logic Tutor will improve your logic and reasoning ability with computer assisted training app, based on classic logic and strategy games.
+    Logic Tutor is a computer-assisted training application that will improve your logic and reasoning ability with based on classic logic and strategy games such as Chess, Sudoku, or Crossword Puzzles.
+The app lets you gather real-time strategy hints from the computer and track your progress using Logic Tutor's integrated tool set.

 Motivation: why are you working on this project?